Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Experiments

 \section{Experiments}

-We conduct experiments on three different image datasets: CelebA, FairFace, and EyePACS.
-In this section, we detail the implementation steps of our method, describe the metrics and the datasets we used, and explain how the experiments were performed and present results.
+We conduct experiments on three different image datasets: CelebA, FairFace, and EyePACS, and on the tabular Adult and COMPAS datasets.\footnote{The code of our RFIB algorithm and all dataset partitions are available in full detail at the site: https://github.com/AGronowski/RFIB-Code.} In this section, we detail the implementation steps of our method, describe the metrics and the datasets we used, and explain how the experiments were performed and present results.
 We also present a uniform manifold approximation and projection (UMAP) clustering analysis that visualizes the effects of the hyper-parameter $\alpha.$